benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 Do your best to fix this issue now.
 I'll give you a hint, I used a helper to move the logic out of my view.
 The helper method uses a simple if / else statement to determine whether the post at hand has an existing image or not.
 If it does, display that image, otherwise, display the placeholder image.

-It's your turn to take the reigns.
+It's your turn to take the reins.

 ![YourTurnGoat](/Users/ben/Desktop/Lets Build Instagram Free Book/YourTurnGoat.png)